Future Growth in the DFR Telecoms Network

 However the scheme requires each exchange to have its own outgoing and incoming junction routes to all other exchanges and the number of routes rises rapidly as the number of exchanges within the scheme increases.
 This produces many small junction routes between distant exchanges within the scheme, which individually are rather inefficient and make poor use of the junction cable pairs.

-At present we only have three exchanges which would require six groups of junctions using this method of interconnection.
-If the DFR had a further exchange at Lydney Signal Box and all four exchanges were directly interconnected by junctions, we would require twelve separate groups of junctions.
-If yet another exchange were added, say at Speech House Road, we would require twenty groups of junctions.
+At present we only have four exchanges which would require twelve groups of junctions using this method of interconnection.
+When the DFR has a further exchange at Parkend Signal Box and if all five exchanges were directly interconnected by junctions, we would require twenty separate groups of junctions.
+If yet another exchange were added, say at Serridge, we would require thirty groups of junctions.
 Such a scheme would be getting out of hand and require major cable laying works.

 In practice there is another problem with the exchanges.
 All junctions would terminate on an incoming final selector, yet in Norchard there is only room for two such selectors.
 Parkend is a little better in that it can accommodate four incoming finals.